How Much is a Single Storey Extension? A Guide

 Garage conversions are another popular option for single storey extensions.
 By converting a garage into a living space, you can create a functional and practical room that can be used for various purposes, such as a home office, guest room, or storage space.
 Garage conversions are generally less expensive than other types of single storey extensions, making them an excellent choice for homeowners on a budget.
 However, the conversion process requires careful planning and execution to ensure that the new space flows seamlessly with the existing garage and the rest of the house.

-In conclusion, when considering a single storey extension, it's essential to choose the type that best suits your needs and budget.
+In single storey extension, it’s essential to choose the type that best suits your needs and budget.
 By doing so, you can enjoy the benefits of increased living space, improved property value, and enhanced quality of life.
-Whether you opt for a conservatory and oratory extension, kitchen and dining room extension, or garage conversion, the key is to select a solution that works harmoniously with your existing property and meets your specific needs.

-"Planning Your Single Storey Extension Project":
+Planning Your Single Storey Extension Project

-Budgeting for Your Extension: A Guide
+Budgeting for Your Extension: A Comprehensive Guide

 • Materials and Labor Costs: The cost can range from £1,000 to £2,500 per square meter, depending on the materials and labor involved.

-• Internal Finishes: Costs for internal finishes like plastering, carpentry, and electrical work can add up to £2,000 to £3,700.
+• Internal Finishes: Costs for finishes like plastering, carpentry, and electrical work can add up to £2,000 to £3,700.

 By understanding these factors and creating a realistic budget, you can better plan and budget for your single storey extension project, ensuring a successful and cost-effective outcome.